lassisg/mpthub/README.md

 #### 1.1.
 App configuration

 The App configuration basically means input and output folder.
 The App saves this folder's path in a way to make it easy for the user.
-We anderstand that the user may have a specific folder with result files (from ImageJ) and a different one for report files (from this App).
+We understand that the user may have a specific folder with result files (from ImageJ) and a different one for report files (from this App).
 The default configurations are:

 | Operating System | Input folder                 | Output folder                        |